 ''I got an offer from Cambridge!
 I wanted to email you to let you know how grateful I am for all your guidance and help.
 During the interview, I was concentrated, took copious amounts of notes, and made sure to keep my answers short and concise, all pointers I got from you, and all that I think were crucial to me getting in.
 However, I also want to thank you for changing the way I approach history, introducing me to a whole new level of historiography and really helping me advance to a new level of thinking.
 Needless to say, I do not believe I would have got a place without your patience, and your wisdom.''
 Winchester boy who won a place at Fitzwilliam, Cambridge

 "Soooooo, I just woke up to my unconditional offer from St. Hilda’s and I couldn’t be more thrilled!!
 I couldn’t have done it without you and I am so grateful for all your help and support.
 Thank you a billion times!"
-Oxford candidate from the Canadian school system
+Oxford candidate from a state school background

 ''I achieved 113/120 in my A2 Cold War paper and I am heading off to Manchester in September.
 I would like to thank you for all of the help and advice you have given me in my essay technique and my knowledge of history.
 I'll be taking that forward with me to University.
 I would like to feel that I could contact you in the future.''
 A-level retake pupil from Haberdasher's Aske's School for Girls

 ''Thought you would like to know that Ella handed in her first paper at Manchester, having written it using the techniques you taught her.
 Her work was copied and circulated to the entire class as an example of how it should be done.''
 Father of the same student